 Near Proctor in Saint Louis County, Minnesota — The American Midwest (Upper Plains)

-Topics.
-This historical marker is listed in these topic lists: Arts, Letters, Music • Education • Environment • Waterways & Vessels.
-A significant historical year for this entry is 1976.
+Topics and series.
+This historical marker is listed in these topic lists: Industry & Commerce • Settlements & Settlers • Waterways & Vessels.
+In addition, it is included in the Minnesota Historical Society series list.
+A significant historical year for this entry is 1892.

 Credits.
-This page was last revised on November 23, 2019.
-It was originally submitted on January 15, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 1,663 times since then and 37 times this year.
-Photos: 1, 2, 3. submitted on January 15, 2008, by Keith L of Wisconsin Rapids, Wisconsin. • Kevin W. was the editor who published this page.
+This page was last revised on June 16, 2016.
+It was originally submitted on October 22, 2007, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 2,227 times since then and 11 times this year.
+Photos: 1. submitted on October 22, 2007, by Keith L of Wisconsin Rapids, Wisconsin.
+2. submitted on October 23, 2007, by Keith L of Wisconsin Rapids, Wisconsin.
+3. submitted on October 22, 2007, by Keith L of Wisconsin Rapids, Wisconsin.
+4. submitted on October 23, 2007, by Keith L of Wisconsin Rapids, Wisconsin. • J. J. Prats was the editor who published this page.